Updated April 24, 2023

 Now that you know some of the benefits of a creative career, let’s take a look at some of the best jobs out there for creative people.

 All of the salary ranges for the following jobs come from Glassdoor, ZipRecruiter, and/or Salary.com.
 We offer the general salary range for the United States.
 These salaries can change based on location, responsibilities, and experience.
+Some jobs that are creative include:

 1. Creative director

-A creative director is also responsible for overseeing the work of other creatives such as graphic designers, photographers, fashion designers, interior designers, and writers within their organization.
+A creative director is also often responsible for overseeing the work of other creatives such as graphic designers, photographers, fashion designers, interior designers, and writers within their organization.

 2. Graphic designer